MySmartBorrowing

 Are you sure you want to delete Breakdown #{1}?

-Knowing your career choice before you enroll in college will save you time and money down the road.
+Knowing your career choice before enrolling in college will save you time and money later.

-Changing majors during college could take you longer to graduate, which may increase your educational expenses.
-That's why it's smart to have a career in mind before you pick a college.
-But if you aren't sure, don't worry; we can help you explore a career that may be a good fit.
+It could take you longer to graduate if you change your major which may increase your educational expenses.
+It's smart to have a career in mind before you pick a college.
+But if you aren't sure, don't worry!
+We can help you explore a career that may be a good fit.

 Do you know your career choice?